 If you want to apply what you have learned in this course, one way to do so might be to design and implement a community resilience assessment.
 Why an assessment?
 It’s important to understand a system as much as possible before intervening in it.

-Places will be limited so get your name down now.
+Places will be limited so register now.